mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 arms, fire extinguisher and cutting torch capable of making a path through a shipboard bulkhead or even a lightly armoured hull, although not quickly.
-The robot is most commonly used as a fetch-and- carry device for security patrols and boarding parties, carrying heavy items of equipment or the infamous ‘contraband bag’.
+The robot is most commonly used as a fetch-and-carry device for security patrols and boarding parties, carrying heavy items of equipment or the infamous ‘contraband bag’.